Emaus025/patrones-de-disenio/README.md

 # Musical Instruments Design Patterns
+# Why in english?
+Cuz I have to work in my productiooooon xd

 This repository contains several design patterns implemented with a musical instruments theme.
 Each pattern is demonstrated through Python code examples that simulate how instruments like guitars, pianos, and drums can be modeled with various software design patterns.